Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 Narrow-leaved plantain is a very common perennial weed found in many lawns and pastures, and often in waste places as well.
 It is typically found in "run-down" pastures which do not have much grass and clover in them.
 It doesn't cause any harm, and is actually eaten by livestock and thus is quite useful.
 However, pastures with more narrow-leaved plantain than grass in the past have usually been low-producing pastures, and so was often a sign that the pasture needed replacing, though as discussed below, this is changing.
 The plantains are often lumped in with dandelion and weeds similar to this species and all called "flat-weeds".
 As with all these species, it tolerates low fertility conditions well.
 However a weed is a plant growing where it’s not wanted, interfering with human activities.
-The tolerance that narrow-leaved plantain has of low fertility plus its palatability to livestock has resulted in release of a number of cultivars of narrow-leaved plantain (eg Tonic) for inclusion into pasture mixes, initially for organic farming systems where species may need to tolerate low fertiliser inputs, but now also for high levels of animal production and also for its role in reducing nitrate leaching from animals grazing on it.
+The tolerance that narrow-leaved plantain has of low fertility plus its palatability to livestock has resulted in release of a number of cultivars of narrow-leaved plantain (eg Agritonic) for inclusion into pasture mixes, initially for organic farming systems where species may need to tolerate low fertiliser inputs, but now also for high levels of animal production and also for its role in reducing nitrate leaching from animals grazing on it.
 These improved cultivars are often simply called plantain.
 Our research has shown it has higher concentrations of certain minerals such as copper and zinc than ryegrass or clover.
 Thus there can be some debate over whether this is really a weed in pastures at all, though the improved cultivars are much more productive than the fairly low-producing weedy type, so the unimproved plants are often considered as weeds in the improved plantain pastures.
 Certainly in lawns though, it has no useful features and generally creates an eye-sore.